 Next, if not done yet, export the GOPATH environment variable.

-Once done, run AIS as follows:
+Once done, we can run AIS as follows:

 $ cd $GOPATH/src/github.com/NVIDIA